LizaDaBest/minigame-gdw/README.md

 Title: Cube n Balls

 Description:
 An extremely short minigame meant to waste a bit of time.
 Defeat the three spheres by destroying them with your projectiles.
 Don't let them hit you first though, or you must start all over.
-When you defeat all three cubes, the game also resets so you can play again.
+When you defeat all three spheres, the game also resets so you can play again.
 Forever.
 Always.
 Indefinitely.

 Controls: WASD Keys for movement, SPACE bar to shoot vertical projectile